 Table column comments.

-You can filter search results by parent catalog and database (schema) using the advanced Search dialog.
+You can filter search results by parent catalog and database (schema) on the Search results page.

 Search results don’t include: